About the Swedish Securities Council

 f) Exemptions from the provisions on defensive measures (chapter 7, section 5)

-OMX Nordic Exchange Stockholm and the Nordic Growth Market (NGM) have delegated to the Swedish Securities Council the right to decide on exemptions from the provisions in each marketplace’s rules on public takeover offers on the stock market and how these rules are interpreted.
+Nasdaq Stockholm and NGM have delegated to the Swedish Securities Council the right to decide on exemptions from the provisions in each marketplace’s rules on public takeover offers on the stock market and how these rules are interpreted.

 Organization and decision-making process

-At least four and not more than eight members must be present to evaluate a case.
+At least four and not more than eight members participate in the evaluation of a case.
 The composition is determined according to the principles in the rules of procedure.
 An especially important case can be considered by a plenary session at the initiative of the Chairman.

 On behalf of the Council, the Chairman or Executive Director may rule on cases that are urgent, where similar issues have already been considered or cases of lesser importance.